12/01/2021 - Results and learnings PfR’s COVID-19 response

 Multiple-risks I Additional challenges arose in some countries were natural hazards took place simultaneously.
 How to evacuate people in times of social distance?
 How to ensure access to water during the dry season, and during times of heat waves?
 Those additional challenges required attention as well, as they posed additional threats to already vulnerable communities.
 In India for example, COVID-19 awareness campaigns were linked to disaster preparedness messages, which led to enhanced public awareness and behavioral change in 6 States where outreach messages combined COVID-19 messages with do’s and don’ts on heatwaves and flooding.
 People reached benefited from the twin message on safeguards for COVID-19 and the associated messages on the need to preserve water and to harvest rainwater.
 This has helped to strengthen resilience of poor communities to COVID-19 and to heat and water-related disasters.

-Programme results I We can conclude that the interventions have been very timely and effective.
+Programme results I It can be concluded that the interventions have been very timely and effective.
 The capacity strengthening on integrated risk management, risk analysis, community risk reduction planning, the disaster risk reduction committees earlier established and trained, and linkages established with local authorities helped to quickly coordinate and engage in intensive awareness raising campaigns, and the identification of the most vulnerable communities.
 This made the required support easier, quicker and more effective.
 In Mali, coalitions formed and capacitated by PfR, played an important role in the COVID-19 programme.
-Red Cross volunteers in all countries were a great asset to set up awareness campaigns to reach even the remotest communities, among others in Haiti where young people were trained and played a vital role in information sharing in their respective communities.
+Local partners organisations in all countries were a great asset to set up awareness campaigns to reach even the remotest communities, among others in Haiti where young people were trained and played a vital role in information sharing in their respective communities.
 The large presence of PfR partners and their volunteers, and the strong acceptance at the level of communities, contributed positively to the programme; local communities already knew and trusted the people now involved in the awareness campaign and COVID-19 response.

 Around the world people adapt to COVID-19.
 These videos show how different people around the world are impacted by the COVID-19 pandemic, and how they try to deal with this new reality..